Thrush (Oral Candidiasis)

 - Risk factors for thrush include weakened immune systems, medications, smoking, or stress.

-- Symptoms of thrush include white patches in the mouth, inner cheeks, throat, and tongue, as well as pain and soreness in the mouth.
+- Symptoms of thrush include white patches in the mouth, inner cheeks, throat, palate, and tongue, as well as soreness and mouth pain.

 - Thrush is usually diagnosed by clinical examination by a physician or dentist.

 - Treatment for thrush depends on the severity and the cause and can include simple home remedies, oral medications, or systemic medications.